Fiskars 7′-16′ Chain-Drive Extendable Tree Pruner and Pole Saw – Precision-Ground Steel Blade for Cutting up to 1.25″ Diameter

 • IDEAL BRANCH TRIMMER: Tree pruner and pole saw that extends from 7 to 16 feet with a lightweight aluminum pole to help minimize fatigue; Ideal for cutting high branches or making low cuts without bending or kneeling

-• MAXIMUM POWER AND PRECISION: Low-friction coating helps the blade glide through wood and prevents gumming up with sap or debris; Chain-drive gearing mechanism provides maximum cutting power; Secure double locking system ensures extended pole stays put
+• MAXIMUM POWER AND PRECISION: Fiskars Tree Pruner with Low-friction coating helps to prevent gumming up with sap or debris; Chain-drive gearing mechanism that provides 3X more power; Secure double locking system ensures extended pole stays put

-• LONG-LASTING AND RELIABLE: Fully hardened, precision-ground steel pruning blade stays sharp through heavy use and provides excellent durability for lasting value; Fiskars tree pruning shears are built to last
+• LONG-LASTING AND RELIABLE: Telescopic pole pruner with fully hardened, precision-ground steel pruning blade stays sharp through heavy use and provides excellent durability for lasting value; Fiskars tree pruning shears are built to last

-• QUALITY GARDEN TOOLS: From tree pruners to garden shears, Fiskars garden and yard tools are equipped with smart technologies and award-winning, ergonomic features that make it easier and more enjoyable to transform your outdoor space
+• QUALITY GARDEN TOOLS: From tree pruners to garden shears to tree loppers, Fiskars garden and yard tools are equipped with smart technologies and award-winning, ergonomic features

-• INCLUDES: 1 Fiskars Chain-Drive Extendable Tree Pruner and Pole Saw that extends from 7-16'; Full lifetime warranty
+• INCLUDES: 1 Fiskars Chain-Drive Extendable Tree Pruner and Pole Saw that extends from 7-16'; Features patented Woodzig chainsaw-style tooth design; Full lifetime warranty

 Product Specifications